-The entry mode, when creating a new smart trade, can be defined as market entry, market entry in range or DCA limit.
+The entry mode, when creating a new smart trade, can be defined as market entry, market entry in range, DCA limit and Advanced DCA.

 What are the differences?

 This immediately places a market order for entry into the trade when the price is within a specified range.
 A risk warning is provided, advising signal providers or lead traders with a high number of users to avoid plain market orders due to potential uneven PnL across investors and entry price surpassing target 1 for some investors.

 - With this option, the trade is entered when the price is within a specified range.
 If the price is outside the range, it will monitor for 48 hours and place limit orders when there aren't enough offers in the range.

 Calculation method: Allocation * (Investment recommendation/100)

 DCA limit: This is an investment strategy that reduces the volatility of an initial investment into several smaller entries.

 - This setting allows you to place 1 to 3 limit orders with custom investment distributions.